lihnick/fantasycivics/database/documentation.md

 **Note:** _The process to determine who wins a past match and save that result are still under development._

 ### Database.getMatchScore()
-Get the match a given player is competing in or will compete in on a given date.
+Get the score and current leader or final winner of a match a given user is competing in or has competed in on a given date.

 **Parameters**
 ```